Victor E. Bulldog II's first birthday party highlights fun weekend at Beiden Field.

 The Fresno State baseball team, which traditionally includes the top recruits in the nation, enters its first season in the Mountain West and once again fields an elite group of recruits for the 2014 season.

 All of the programs early signees are California natives.

-Before coaching at Cal State Northridge, Rousey's 21-year coaching career included stints at Long Beach State, Los Angeles City College and Crescenta Valley High School.
+Before coaching at Cal State Northridge, Rousey's coaching career included stints at Long Beach State, Los Angeles City College and Crescenta Valley High School.

-A fourth-round pick by the Seattle Mariners in 1984 after his Junior season, he spent five years playing professionally in the Seattle Mariners and Montreal Expos organizations.
+A fourth-round pick by the Seattle Mariners in 1984 after his junior season, he spent five years playing professionally in the Seattle Mariners and Montreal Expos organizations.

 Rousey earned his bachelor of arts in English from Cal State Fullerton in 1989 and his master's degree in Physical Education & Health from Azusa Pacific University in 1992.
 Rousey and his wife Robin have four children, P.J., Gabbie, Nate, who attends Fresno State, and Faith, who is headed to Fresno State to play softball for Trisha Ford next fall.